BernardQuatermass/exim-wiki/AuthenticatedSmtpUsingCert.md

     tls_verify_certificates = /etc/ssl/certs/
     tls_try_verify_hosts = *

-Copy the SSL certificate of the client and index the directory:
+Copy the SSL certificate of the client to the directory you gave, and index the directory:

     server# cd /etc/ssl/certs
     server# scp client:/etc/ssl/certs/client.pem ./